cape-ph/bactopia-baseline/README.md

     VAGRANT_EXPERIMENTAL="disks" vagrant up
     ```

-2. `ssh` into the new VM and execute the `run-bactopia-local.sh` script as root
+2. `ssh` into the new VM and execute the `run-bactopia-local.sh` script as root inside of a login shell to load anaconda and the bactopia environment

     ```sh
     vagrant ssh
-    sudo ./run-backtopia.sh
+    sudo bash -l -c /home/vagrant/run-bactopia-local.sh
     ```

 ### Useful Vagrant Commands